apache/couchdb-documentation/src/maintenance/performance.rst

 As of CouchDB 1.1.0, users often report lower write performance of documents compared to older releases.
-The main reason is that this release ships with the more recent version of the HTTP server library Mochiweb, which by default sets the TCP socket option `SO_NODELAY`_ to false.
+The main reason is that this release ships with the more recent version of the HTTP server library MochiWeb, which by default sets the TCP socket option `SO_NODELAY`_ to false.
 This means that small data sent to the TCP socket, like the reply to a document write request (or reading a very small document), will not be sent immediately to the network - TCP will